Rackem

 problem

-Playing billiards can be a frustrating experience sometimes.
-Through secondary research and interviews, I uncovered the most common frustrations of playing pool are:
+Through secondary research and interviews, I uncovered the most common frustrations of playing pool are: waiting for a table and inconsistency between a in person experience and what is represented about it online.

 solution